yesnik/linux-guides/security.md

 To install netstat on Centos: `yum install net-tools`

+Check if some process is listening port 514: `ss -4tunlp | grep 514`

 Disable the unwanted services from the system using ‘chkconfig’ command and close the ports that are not needed:

 ```